 The Church is also doing what it can to minimize transmission and bring solace in this time of need.
 Many dioceses have suspended Mass during the week and on Sundays but have come up with creative solutions in order to keep the clergy engaged and connected, and many parishes have begun to livestream Mass for their congregants.

-In Bowie, Maryland, Rev. Scott Holmer of St. Edward the Confessor Parish (Archdiocese of Washington) has been conducting drive-through confessions.
+In Bowie, Maryland, Rev. Scott Holmer of St. Edward the Confessor Parish (Archdiocese of Washington)

 In Rome at the Spallanzani Hospital (National Institute for Infectious Disease), Fr.
 Cesare Pluchinotta serves as a hospital chaplain.
-In order to bring the sacraments of confession, anointing of the sick, or the Eucharist to patients, he dons protective gear and a mask before going to serve the faithful.
+In order to bring the sacraments of confession, anointing of the sick, or the Eucharist to patients,

 As part of our commitment to the Catholic community, we at Salt + Light Media are airing daily Mass with the following schedule (all times listed are Eastern Standard Time):